Otromascomotu/Otromascomotu/README.md

 - 🔭 I’m currently working on Microverse Mini Bootcamp

-- 🌱 I’m currently learning to become a Full Stack Dev
+- 🌱 I’m currently learning to become a Full Stack Dev 💻

+- 😎 I'm currently taking the big leap of my whole life 🔜

-Go ahead!!!
+🆙 Go ahead!!! 👨‍💻

-My best wish for all of you!
+My best wish for all of you! 🔝